pyyne-digital/pyyne-auth/README.md

 ## Description

-Microservice with Google sign in.
+Microservice with Google Sign In.
 Signs user in with google, then issues its own jwt token and sends it in response.

 ## Installation